Consumer Financial Protection Bureau Outlines Options To Prevent Algorithmic Bias In Home Valuations

 Overvaluing homes can put family wealth at-risk, create reselling challenges, and lead to higher rates of foreclosure.
 Homes can be overvalued for numerous reasons.
 For example, during the run-up to the 2008 collapse of the housing bubble, housing prices became inflated for reasons that included lenders extending mortgage credit—often with toxic or predatory terms—without regard to borrowers’ ability to repay.
 In other situations, supply can become constricted and unable to keep pace with demand.

 Low valuations can jeopardize home sales and prevent homeowners from refinancing, which makes it harder to build wealth or make repairs.
 Systematically low valuations driven by biased appraisers may exacerbate existing disparities in the housing market.
-The discriminatory statements in some home appraisals, and both and have found appraisal disparities for communities and borrowers of color.
+The Federal Housing Finance Agency recently identified discriminatory statements in some home appraisals, and both Fannie Mae and Freddie Mac have found appraisal disparities for communities and borrowers of color.
 Homeowners and homebuyers are often dependent on appraisers’ views of a community and of the people that live within it.
 When those views are negative, the undervaluing of homes can be the result.

 Computer models and algorithms are additional tools for mortgage lenders and appraisers to improve valuation accuracy.
 However, automated valuation models can pose fair lending risks to homebuyers and homeowners.
 The CFPB is particularly concerned that without proper safeguards, flawed versions of these models could digitally redline certain neighborhoods and further embed and perpetuate historical lending, wealth, and home value disparities.

 The CFPB’s options will strengthen oversight of these models.
 Specifically, the CFPB, along with its federal partners, intends to:

 - Ensure a high level of confidence in the estimates produced by automated valuation models;